 The name of this observatory is a small indication, but here they give you the opportunity to ‘play in the sky’ and it almost feels like sky-themed theme park.
 Here you will find VR-enhanced adventure rides and a mirror-covered photo spot that is great for taking pictures with special effects.
 All whole new different way to experience Tokyo at great height, though, in essence it is still an observatory located on the top of the 240 meter tall Sunshine 60 building.

 Access from ¥1.200, with extra charges for the different VR-experiences

 What is a list of places to see Tokyo at great height without a bar?
 The Andaz Hotel’s Rooftop Bar is the highest bar in Tokyo at 52 stories up.
 The semi-open terrace overlooking Tokyo Skyline, is a perfect location for a date night.

 5pm – 1am

 Seating charge of ¥2.000 applies for terrace seats after 8pm

 The panoramic top-floor lounge at the Prince Park Tower hotel offers a magnificent view of the illuminated Tokyo Tower in the foreground and Tokyo skyline in the background.
 Be sure to take a seat at one of the window seats at sunset, a reservation is smart, and take in the magnificent view as the sun sets over central Tokyo and watch the illumination take over.

 Seating charge of ¥1.080 applies after 5pm

-These are our recommendations that provide a stunning view of Tokyo, both by day and by night.
-What is your favourite place to watch the sunset in Tokyo?
-Let us know in the comments or tag us on instagram @Japan_wonder_travel to get featured!
+These are our recommendations that provide a stunning view of Tokyo skyline, both by day and by night.
+What is your favorite place to watch the sunset in Tokyo?
+Let us know in the comments or tag us on Instagram or Facebook to get featured!